szaumoor/ZSTweaks/README.md

 **Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies outright

 Nature's beauty is the druidic Wail of the Banshee (only for humanoids anyway), but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells -- without save editing or special kits that is).
-Save bonus is now +1 instead of +3, making it marginally less likely to be successful as vanilla Wail of the Banshee (for humanoids).
+Save bonus is now +1 instead of +3.

 **Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)